learn-academy-2023-foxtrot/foxtrot-lecture-examples/postgresql-intro.md

 ## Intro to PostgreSQL  9/27/2023 Foxtrot

+- postgreSQL: flavor of sql that is very OOP
 - database query: think of asking a question to abstract data entries

 - SELECT statement: used to distinguish which columns you will query from the database table